Home Compare AMT vs URW.PA

 American Tower vs Unibail-Rodamco-Westfield: Which Stock Looks Stronger in 2026?

-Unibail-Rodamco-Westfield SE holds the cleaner structural position, with the lead spread across valuation and growth.
+Unibail-Rodamco-Westfield SE holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+American Tower still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Unibail-Rodamco-Westfield SE is in better shape — its trend is intact while American Tower's trend has broken down.
 That puts structure and market broadly in agreement — Unibail-Rodamco-Westfield SE's lead looks more confirmed than conflicted.

-The lead is spread across valuation and growth, rather than sitting in one isolated gap.
-The overall score gap is 12 points in favour of Unibail-Rodamco-Westfield SE.
+The lead is spread across valuation and stability, rather than sitting in one isolated gap.
+Unibail-Rodamco-Westfield SE leads by 11 points on the overall comparison score.

 Trajectory Similarity